 - a.
-The PER should identify and address cumulative impacts, where potential project impacts are in addition to existing impacts of other activities (including known potential future expansions or developments by the proponent and other proponents in the region and vicinity). - b.
+Provide an assessment of cumulative impacts, where potential project impacts on MNES are in addition to existing impacts of other activities (including current or future developments by the proponent and other proponents in the region and vicinity).
+Consider, with reasonably available information, the proposed action's cumulative impacts with regards to the neighbouring wind farms and associated infrastructure including MacIntyre Wind Farm Project (EPBC 2020/8756), Karara Wind Farm Project (EPBC 2020/8755) and Overhead Transmission Line MacIntyre Wind Energy Precinct (2020/8759) including habitat loss, habitat fragmentation, bird and bat turbine strike (including the potential barrier effect of multiple wind farms) and sedimentation and runoff downstream. - b.
 The PER should also address the potential cumulative impact of the proposed action on ecosystem resilience.
 The cumulative effects of climate change impacts on the environment must also be considered in the assessment of water resources and ecosystem resilience. - c.
 The PER should also provide a detailed assessment of any likely impact that this proposed action may facilitate on relevant MNES at the local, regional, state and national scale.